 Step 4: Let it dry

-A Few Tips When Painting Glass
+3 Tips for Painting Glass Vases

 - You will need multiple coats.
 I often ended up painting three.
 But just remember… it’s extremely easy and takes less than 5 minutes each time.

 You can also see how un-technically I add my baking soda in the video at the bottom of this post.